-SERVICES - As a member of the Academy of Allergy and Asthma in Primary Care(AAAPC) and the American Academy of Allergy, Asthma, and Immunology(AAAAI), Children's Medical Clinics and Dr. Turner Lewis, MD have partnered with Advantage Allergy Services and their board-certified Allergist, Dr. Arastu, to bring Allergy Testing and Therapy to our area!!
+SERVICES - As a member of the American Thoracic Society(ATS), the American Academy of Allergy, Asthma, and Immunology(AAAAI) and Academy of Allergy and Asthma in Primary Care(AAAPC), Children's Medical Clinics and Dr. Turner Lewis, MD have partnered with Advantage Allergy Services and their board-certified Allergist, Dr. Arastu, to bring Allergy Testing and Therapy to our area!!

 We offer the following tests to best assess and evaluate your allergy and asthma conditions